AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 views, as we know most did, and preached terrors pedagogically.

-\(8\) The first comparatively complete systematic statement of Christian doctrine ever given to the world was by Clement of Alexandria, AD 180, and universal salvation was one of the tenets.
+\(8\) The first comparatively complete systematic statement of Christian doctrine ever given to the world was by Clement of Alexandria (180) and universal salvation was one of the tenets.

-\(9\) The first complete presentation of Christianity as a system was by Origen (AD 220) and universal salvation was explicitly contained in it.
+\(9\) The first complete presentation of Christianity as a system was by Origen (220) and universal salvation was explicitly contained in it.

 \(10\) Universal salvation was the prevailing doctrine in Christendom as long as Greek, the language of the New Testament, was the language of